 Phi Kappa Phi

-Founded in 1897 at the University of Maine, Phi Kappa Phi is the nation's oldest, largest, and most selective honor society that recognizes and promotes excellence in all fields of higher education and engages the community of scholars in service to others.
-Guided by an ancient Greek phrase that is the basis for its name - Philosophía Krateítõ Phõtôn ("Let the love of learning rule humanity”) - it currently includes chapters on more than 300 campuses in the United States, Puerto Rico, and the Philippines that initiate approximately 30,000 members each year.
-Chapter #67 was established at San José State University in 1953 and will be celebrating its 65th anniversary at the Spring Initiation in 2018.
+Founded in 1897 at the University of Maine, The Honor Society of Phi Kappa Phi is the nation's oldest, largest, and most selective honor society that recognizes and promotes excellence in all fields of higher education and engages the community of scholars in service to others.
+Guided by an ancient Greek phrase that is the basis for its name - Philosophía Krateítõ Phõtôn ("Let the Love of Learning Rule Humanity”) - the Society includes chapters on more than 300 campuses in the United States, Puerto Rico, and the Philippines that collectively initiate approximately 30,000 members each year.
+Chapter #67 was established at San José State University in 1953 and celebrated its 65th anniversary in 2018.
 Phi Kappa Phi is a global network that has welcomed more than 1 million accomplished scholars and professionals into its ranks since it was established more than a century ago.
 It now constitutes an enduring legacy for future generations at SJSU and around the world.

 Invitations to become members of Phi Kappa Phi are issued each Spring by the national office to SJSU's most outstanding students based on their cumulative level of academic achievement at the end of the previous Fall semester - top 10% of Graduate Students, top 10% of Seniors, and top 7.5% of Juniors.
 Sophomores, Frosh, and non-matriculated students are not eligible for membership.

 Invitations to become faculty or staff members of Phi Kappa Phi

 SJSU chapter each Spring invites outstanding colleagues on campus who have achieved scholarly distinction in their academic responsibilities to join.
 Faculty and staff who wish to join, please contact Susan McClory (email@example.com).